Avoiding Taxi Scams in Bangkok (Click here if you can’t see the video)

 A second sly attempt at a taxi scam

-After I declined his 500 baht offer (several times, I might add) and we were nearing the toll booth, my driver started to pull into a rest stop before entering the freeway, claiming he had to use the bathroom.
+After I declined his 500 baht offer (several times, I might add) and we were nearing the toll booth onto the freeway, my driver started to pull into a rest stop before entering, claiming he had to use the bathroom.
+WTF.
+I know humans need to go to the toilet but this is the first time in all my 40 years of life have I had a taxi driver wanting to take a leak in the middle of a drive.
+I never had a taxi driver pull this desperate of an excuse on me before… New York, Las Vegas, New Delhi, Phnom Penh, etc… This Bangkok taxi driver was persistent.
 When I told him to turn off the meter if he was going to the bathroom, he retorted that he would have to charge me 500 baht!

 He was expecting me to pay his pee time!!
 I can only guess that his time would’ve amounted to 100-200 baht worth.
 Offended, I told him he’d have to hold his pee, because I wasn’t about to pay for his problem.